chucknado/bottle_heroku_tutorial/README.md

 <h4 id="heroku">Get a free Heroku account</h4>

-If you don't already have an Heroku account, you can sign up for a free account.
+If you don't already have an Heroku account, you can sign up for a free one.

-<div class="note note"><span class="notetitle">Note: </span>If you already have an account and have installed the Heroku Command Line tool, you can skip this section.</div>
+<div class="note note"><span class="notetitle">Note: </span>If you already have an account and have installed the Heroku Command Line Interface (CLI), you can skip this section.</div>

 1. Go to <https://signup.heroku.com/dc>, then enter your information, pick Python as your primary development language, then click **Create Free Account**.